cscorley/triage/paper/sections/04_study.md

 selective parameter tweaking.
 Again, our goal is to show the performance of the activity-based DIT against location-based DIT under the same conditions.

-Gensim's LDA implementation is based on an online LDA by @Hoffman-etal_2010 and uses variational inference instead of a collapsed Gibbs sampler.
-Unlike Gibbs sampling, in order to ensure that the model converges for each document, we allow LDA to see each mini-batch $5$ times by setting Gensim's initialization parameter `passes` to this value and allowing the inference step $1000$ iterations over a document.
+Gensim's LDA implementation originates from the online LDA by @Hoffman-etal_2010 and uses variational inference instead of a collapsed Gibbs sampler.
+Unlike Gibbs sampling, to ensure that the model converges for each document, we allow LDA to see each mini-batch $5$ times by setting Gensim's initialization parameter `passes` to this value and allowing the inference step $1000$ iterations over a document.
 We set the following LDA parameters for all